Benefice: Parochial clergy suitability

-Pluralities Act
+Pluralities laws

 Dispensation, enabling a clerk to hold several ecclesiastical dignities or benefices at the same time, was transferred to the Archbishop of Canterbury by the Ecclesiastical Licences Act 1533 (25 Hen.
 8. c.
-21), (Note: Alternatively called the Peterpence, Dispensations, etc. Act 1534) certain ecclesiastical persons having been declared by a previous statute (of 1529) to be entitled to such dispensations.
+21), (Note: Alternatively called the Act Concerning Peter's Pence and Dispensations.) certain ecclesiastical persons having been declared by the earlier Clergy Act 1529 (21 Hen.
+8. c.
+13) to be entitled to such dispensations.
 The system of pluralities carried with it, as a direct consequence, systematic non-residence on the part of many incumbents, and delegation of their spiritual duties in respect of their cures of souls to assistant curates.
 The evils attendant on this system were found to be so great that the Pluralities Act 1838 (1 & 2 Vict. c.
 106) was passed to abridge the holding of benefices in plurality, requiring that no person should hold under any circumstances more than two benefices and such privilege was subject to the restriction that both benefices must be within 10 mi of each other.

 By the Pluralities Act 1850 (13 & 14 Vict. c.
 98) restrictions were further narrowed so that no spiritual person could hold two benefices except the churches of such benefices within 3 mi of each other by the nearest road, and the annual value of one of such benefices did not exceed £100.
 By this statute the term "benefice" is defined to mean "benefice with cure of souls" and no other, and therein to comprehend all parishes, perpetual curacies, donatives, endowed public chapels, parochial chapelries and chapelries or districts belonging or reputed to belong, or annexed or reputed to be annexed, to any church or chapel.

 The Pluralities Acts Amendment Act 1885 (48 & 49 Vict. c.
 54) superseded these and enacted that by dispensation from the Archbishop of Canterbury, two benefices can be held together, the churches of which are within 4 mi of each other, and the annual value of one of which does not exceed £200.

+The Pluralities Act 1838 (Amendment) Measure 1922 (12 & 13 Geo.
+5 No. 2) repealed sections 52 and 53 of the 1838 act.
+These sections required bishops to send annual returns of non-resident clergy to the Privy Council, and this was no longer felt to serve any useful purpose.

+The Pluralities Measure 1930 (20 & 21 Geo.
+5. No. 7) amended the maximum value of either benefice to £400, and also allowed the Ecclesiastical Commissioners (now the Church Commissioners) to approve the holding of multiple benefices, overriding the limit to two, and the distance and value requirements previously in force.